wptide/docs/docs/index.md

 ## Contact Us

 Have questions?
 Join us in the [`#tide` channel](https://wordpress.slack.com/messages/C7TK8FBUJ/) in [WordPress Slack](https://make.wordpress.org/chat/).
-If you're new to Slack, keep it mind that it sometimes takes several hours for community members to respond — thank you for being patient!
+If you're new to Slack, keep in mind that it sometimes takes several hours for community members to respond — thank you for being patient!